-The Company has agreements with certain equity investees (see Note 6) pursuant to which the Company has made or received related party transaction payments for the receipt of goods or services.
-The Company recorded payments to equity investees totaling \$229 million, \$225 million and \$314 million during the years ended December 31, 2021, 2020 and 2019, respectively.
+The Company and its parent companies have agreements with certain equity investees (see Note 6) pursuant to which the Company has made or received related party transaction payments for the receipt of goods or services.
+The Company and its parent companies recorded payments to equity investees totaling \$229 million, \$225 million and \$314 million during the years ended December 31, 2021, 2020 and 2019, respectively.

-22. Commitments and Contingencies
+20. Commitments and Contingencies